 We act as prime contractor on most of our construction projects.
 We complete the majority of our projects with our own resources and subcontract specialized activities such as electrical and mechanical work.
 As prime contractor, we are responsible for the performance of the entire contract, including subcontract work.
 Thus, we may be subject to increased costs associated with the failure of one or more subcontractors to perform as anticipated.
-Based on our analysis of their construction and financial capabilities, among other criteria, we typically require the subcontract terms until their performance is complete.
+Based on our analysis of their construction and financial capabilities, among other criteria, we typically require the subcontractor to furnish a bond or other type of security to guarantee their performance and/or we retain payments in accordance with contract terms until their performance is complete.
 Disadvantaged business enterprise regulations require us to use our good faith efforts to subcontract a specified portion of contract work done for governmental agencies to certain types of disadvantaged contractors or suppliers.
 As with all of our subcontractors, some may not be able to obtain surety bonds or other types of performance security.